robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A gondola falls from the sky" src="/uploads/essays/on-newsletters/34-gondola.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>The web was originally intended to be read and written by everyone but the technical hurdles of setting a website up excludes the vast majority of people today.
-We should’ve made all of these constituent parts easier. </p>
+      <p>The web was originally intended to be read and written by everyone but the technical hurdles of setting a website up excludes the vast majority of people today; we should’ve made all of these constituent parts easier.</p>
     </div>
   </div>